Ankitkumargautam/AdaBoost/README.md

 # AdaBoost
 Boosting (originally called hypothesis boosting) refers to any Ensemble method that can combine several weak learners into a strong learner.
 The general idea of most boosting methods is to train predictors sequentially, each trying to correct its predecessor

+AdaBoost, short for Adaptive Boosting.
+The output of the other learning algorithms ('weak learners') is combined into a weighted sum that represents the final output of the boosted classifier.
+AdaBoost is adaptive in the sense that subsequent weak learners are tweaked in favor of those instances misclassified by previous classifiers.
+AdaBoost is sensitive to noisy data and outliers.
+Unlike neural networks and SVMs, the AdaBoost training process selects only those features known to improve the predictive power of the model, reducing dimensionality and potentially improving execution time as irrelevant features need not be computed.